elvanalandi/Home-Cybersecurity-Lab/Simulation/ClickFix Clipboard HTA Simulation/README.md

-## ClickFix Detection Lab – From Execution to Logs
+## Adversary Simulation of a ClickFix-Style Attack Chain via HTA and RunMRU Abuse with Splunk Detection
 ### Table of Contents
 - [Overview](#overview)
 - [Lab Architecture](#lab-architecture)